polyvariant/flavors-of-scala/slides/concurrency.md

 <!-- Speaker A: Everyone was supposed to be happy!  -->

 Everyone was supposed to be happy!
+Right?

 </v-click>